 Visibility is aided by a standard reversing camera, though parking sensors are not available.
 As mentioned, the boot is a good size, but the seats don’t fold totally flat.
 Moreover, there are some mechanical bits and bobs that can make loading awkward.

-Equipment & Safety Of The Subaru Impreza Hatchback
+Equipment and Safety of the Subaru Impreza Hatchback

 Standard kit is one of the Subaru Imprezas strong points.
 It’s well stocked, with all models getting Bluetooth, electric windows, cruise control, dual-zone climate control, heated seats, alloys, a leather-wrapped steering wheel and automatic rain-sensing wipers.